-Introducing some of the founders and influences of CODE who have been selected for honorary memberships.
+Introducing some of the founders and influences of CODE who have been granted honorary memberships.

 Bob Barton